Seborrheic Keratoses

 Treatment Options for a Seborrheic Keratoses

-For those with a seborrheic keratoses that becomes irritated or bleeds, removal is often an option.
+For those with seborrheic keratoses that become irritated, feel itchy, cause chronic irritation, or bleed, seborrheic keratosis removal is often considered.
+Removal is also frequently performed for cosmetic reasons or if there is suspicion of malignancy.
 There are a number of removal options available, including:

 • Cryosurgery: Freezing the lesion with liquid nitrogen can effectively remove it.
+Cryotherapy is a common treatment for seborrheic keratoses due to its simplicity and low complication rates.
 However, this option is not always the best choice for raised, thicker growths.

 • Electrocautery: This includes numbing the area and then destroying the lesion using an electric current.
 This method can be used alone or with scraping, specifically with thicker lesions.

 Following treatment for seborrheic keratoses, the skin may appear lighter at the site of removal.
 This will become less noticeable over time.
-While most lesions will not return, it is possible to develop a new one on another area of the body.
+While most lesions will not return at the same site after seborrheic keratosis is treated, it is possible to develop a new one on another area of the body.
+Dermatologists can help treat seborrheic keratosis using a variety of methods tailored to the patient’s needs.

 Ideal Candidates for Seborrheic Keratoses Treatment

-If you have a seborrheic keratosis that causes discomfort due to irritation, experience many growths over time, or notice growths that bleed or grow rapidly, be sure to see a dermatologist such as Dr. Erwin.
+If you have a seborrheic keratosis that causes discomfort due to irritation, or if you have multiple seborrheic keratoses, notice lesions that are bleeding, or observe rapid changes, you may be at higher risk for underlying conditions and should seek evaluation.
+Be sure to see a dermatologist such as Dr. Erwin, as dermatologists are specially trained to assess and manage these cases.
 She will carefully assess your skin growths to determine the best plan of action.
 It is always better to be too cautious than ignore a growth that could potentially lead to a serious problem.
-Contact our office today to schedule your appointment.

 Contact Us Today